Birds – Meru NP

 Best Time for Bird Watching

-Meru offers good bird watching throughout the year, but the best time is from November to April when the migrants from Europe and north Africa are present.
+Meru offers good bird watching throughout the year, but the best time is from November to April when the migrants from Europe and North Africa are present.
 This coincides with the breeding season when many species are nesting.
-Although good for birding, April tends to be very wet and is a less productive time for general wildlife viewing.
+Although good for birding, November and April tend to be very wet and are less productive times for general wildlife viewing, so December to March can be a better time.

 Want To Visit Meru NP?